This post may contain affiliate links. Please see our disclosure policy.

 - Chicken: Boneless, skinless chicken breasts or chicken thighs both work for this recipe.

-- Mushrooms: Sliced baby bella mushrooms or shitake mushrooms are best for this recipe.
-I do not recommend button mushrooms as they lack flavor.
+- Mushrooms: Sliced baby portobello mushrooms (often referred to as Bella mushrooms) or shitake mushrooms are best for this recipe.
+I do not recommend button mushrooms as they aren't as robust and flavorful as shitake or portobello mushrooms.

 - Marsala Wine: Be sure to use a good quality dry Marsala Wine, not cooking Masala wine for the best flavor.

-- Beef Stock: I use beef broth to add extra flavor to the Chicken Marsala sauce, but you can use chicken stock if you'd like.
+- Beef Stock: I use beef broth or stock to add an extra earthy flavor to the Chicken Marsala sauce, but you can use chicken stock if you'd like.

-In order to add flavor and texture to this dish, I do recommend searing the chicken before pressure cooking.
+Step One: Sear Chicken.
+To add flavor and texture to this dish, I recommend searing the chicken before pressure cooking.

-- Add 1 tablespoon olive oil to the inner pan of the pressure cooker.
+- Turn the instant pot to saute by hitting the Saute function, and add 1 tablespoon of olive oil to the inner pan of the pressure cooker and let the oil heat.

-- Season chicken generously with salt and pepper on both sides.
+- While the oil is heating, season the chicken generously with salt and pepper on both sides.

 - While the saute function is still on, add in the mushrooms, garlic, and thyme and saute for 1-2 minutes or until the garlic is JUST slightly toasted.